Install at least one alarm on each level of your home. It is recommended to have one in each sleeping area and outside of sleeping areas.

 CO alarms are not substitutes for smoke alarms.
 Know the difference between the sound of the smoke alarms and the sound of CO alarms.

-The "Operation Smoke Alarm" program is designed to provide and install smoke alarm(s) free of charge to Virginia Beach homeowners who own AND live in the requested home.
-Contact "Operation Smoke Alarm" if you have questions or are in need a smoke alarm, call 757-471-5826.
+The "Operation Smoke Alarm" program is designed to provide and install smoke alarm(s) free of charge to Virginia Beach homeowners who own AND live in the requested home as their primary residence.
+Call 757-471-5826 to contact "Operation Smoke Alarm" if you have questions or are in need a smoke alarm.

 Factors considered for providing this service: